clawncore/bithday_gift/MODULE_NOT_FOUND_FIX.md

 ## Prevention Strategies

-### 1. Always Include All Required Files
+### 1. Keep Vercel Configuration Simple
-Ensure that the `includeFiles` array in `vercel.json` includes all directories needed at runtime.
+Use the simplest configuration that works for your use case.

 ### 2. Test Relative Imports
 When using relative imports, verify that the file structure will be preserved in the deployment environment.